 Community Development Venture Capital Alliance : Research assistant

 Conducted research into the marketplace of investors seeking a blend of both social and financial returns.

 Whirligig : Founder

 Founded this online distributor of music rights.

 Kick, Inc : Senior Director of Marketing

 Led marketing for this media personalization platform.
-Sony acquired Kick in 2001.
+Acquired by Sony DMV.

 MyFilms.com : Founder

 Founded and developed beta version of this online venue for user-generated videos.
 The year was 2000, a bit too early for online video.